Today's Articles

 She wrote some selections for readers of all ages.
 These include Maude Martha (1953), The Bean Eaters (1960), In the Mecca (1968), Riot (1969), Jump Bad (edited): A New Chicago Anthology (1971), Report from Part One: An Autobiography (1972), To Disembark (1981), The Near-Johannesburg Boy and Other Poems (1986), Blacks (1987), and Children Coming Home (1991).

 Brooks was noted for her adaptation of traditional forms of poetry and her use of short verse lines and casual rhymes.
-Brooks was named poet laureate for the state of Illinois in 1968, succeeding Carl Sandburg.
-In 1985 she was appointed poetry consultant to the Library of Congress.
-In 1990, Brooks became the first American to receive the Society for Literature Award from the University of Thessalonica in Athens, Greece.
+In 1968, she succeeded Carl Sandburg as poet laureate for the state of Illinois.
+In 1985, she was appointed poetry consultant to the Library of Congress.
+In 1990, she became the first American to receive the Society for Literature Award from the University of Thessalonica in Athens, Greece.

-She received the National Book Foundation's Medal for Distinguished Contribution to American Letters in 1994.
+In 1994, she received the National Book Foundation's Medal for Distinguished Contribution to American Letters.
 Gwen Brooks, the first Black poet to receive a Pulitzer Prize in poetry, died on December 4, 2000.

 To be a Writer